awakari/interests/README.md

 # 1. Overview

-Subscriptions storage service.
+Interests storage service.

 ## 1.1.
 Purpose

-The purpose is to serve both public subscriptions API (CRUD + Search) and internal Search.
+The purpose is to serve both public interests API (CRUD + Search) and internal Search.

-The main internal function of the service is to find all subscriptions by a condition.
+The main internal function of the service is to find all interests by a condition.
 For example, a message metadata is matching a certain pattern.
-Then it's necessary to find all subscriptions those have this pattern in the corresponding condition.
+Then it's necessary to find all interests those have this pattern in the corresponding condition.

 ## 1.2.
 Definitions